pssnyder/slowmate-chess-engine/README.md

 ## Current Status

-🚀 **Phase 2 Complete - UCI Compatible Engine!** 🚀
+🏆 **PRODUCTION READY - Real-World Validated!** 🏆

-The engine is now fully UCI-compatible and ready for integration with chess GUIs like Nibbler, Arena, and testing against other engines like Stockfish!
+The engine is fully operational in Nibbler.exe and successfully completes games with professional chess analysis software!

 ### Completed Features
 - ✅ Project structure and documentation setup